huridocs/uwazi-documentation/admin-docs/managing-settings.md

 ### Contact form configuration

-If you have added a contact form on one of your pages, this is where you would add the email address that receives the information from that form.
-Click [here](https://uwazi.readthedocs.io/en/latest/admin-docs/designing-your-website.html#how-to-create-a-contact-form) to learn how to add and configure a contact form on a webpage.
+If you have added a contact form to a page within your Uwazi instance, you must set the email address that receives the information from that form.
+(Learn more about how to add a contact form to your instance.)

+Step 1: Navigate to the **Settings** area and click on **Collection** in the left sidebar.

+Step 2: Toggle on the option of **Contact form** and set the **Receiving email** address.

+Step 3: You can also set a different address as the **Sending email**.
+This email address will appear as the sender of emails associated with the contact form.
+If no email address is set, no-reply@uwazi.io will be used.

+Step 4: Click the green **Save** button.

-### Public form configuration
+### Submission form configuration

-If you have added a public intake or submission form on one of your pages, this is where you would add the template ID (representing the numbers in the template URL).
-You must white-list the template(s) for which public form(s) are expected.
-Click [here](https://uwazi.readthedocs.io/en/latest/admin-docs/designing-your-website.html#how-to-create-a-public-intake-form-on-your-website) to learn how to add and configure a public submission form on a webpage.
+If you have added an intake or submission form to a page within your Uwazi instance, you must whitelist the template(s) that are used to create the  form(s).
+(Learn more about how to add an intake or  submission form to your instance.)

+Step 1: Navigate to the **Settings*^ area and click on **Collection** in the left sidebar.

+Step 2: Toggle on the option of **Public endpoints**.

+Step 3: Select the template(s) that need to be whitelisted.

+Step 4: In the case that submissions should be sent to a different Uwazi instance than the one where the form is found, add the URL of that destination instance.

+Step 5: Click the green **Save** button.

-## How to change your site's map configurations
+## How to customize your collection's map configurations

 ### Map starting point